Werner Egk: Nazi era

 Any composer working in Germany at the time had to deal with the Nazi regime coming to power in 1933.
-Michael H. Kater, professor of German studies at York University labels Egk "The Enigmatic Opportunist" in his portrait of Eight German Composers of the Nazi Era, and by far the most extensive evaluation of the composer's wartime connections in English.
+Michael H. Kater, professor of German studies at York University labels Egk "The Enigmatic Opportunist" in his portrait of Composers of the Nazi Era, and by far the most extensive evaluation of the composer's wartime connections in English.
 As a German of Catholic heritage, Egk was in no danger of falling into disfavor with the regime's racial policies; rather, the professional hardships for Jewish composers and others created opportunities for him.
 Egk's contact with Scherchen soon lapsed, and the composer developed a complicated relationship as well as a professional rivalry with Orff, whose works ultimately found more lasting success.

 Initially, Munich's cultural administrators had doubts about the compatibility of Egk's Stravinskian style with a Nazi audience, and he encountered difficulty with Munich's representative for Alfred Rosenberg's Kampfbund für deutsche Kultur (Militant League for German Culture), Paul Ehlers.

 In 1935, he premiered his first opera Die Zaubergeige (The Magic Violin) in Frankfurt am Main.
 The work channeled Bavarian folksong and a diatonic idiom far less modernist than his earlier, more angular Columbus.
 This opera therefore matched Nazi artistic guidelines prescribing folk elements as being close to the people.
 Swiss composer Heinrich Sutermeister saw the stylistic change as "opportunistic."
 The success of the work led to a commission for ballet music related to the 1936 Summer Olympics (for which he received a gold medal in the Art Competition) and his appointment as conductor of the Berlin State Opera – a position he held until 1941.
 Egk's protector in Berlin was Heinz Tietjen, director of the Prussian state theaters and artistic director of the Bayreuth Festival.